Beer bottle: Lightstruck beer

 Lightstruck, or "skunked" or "skunky", beer has been exposed to ultraviolet and visible light.
 The light causes riboflavin to react with and break down isohumulones, chemicals that contribute to the bitterness of the beer and are derived from the hops.
-A molecule resulting from a subsequent chain of reactions, 3-methylbut-2-ene-1-thiol, is very similar chemically and in odour to the musk-borne mercaptans that are a skunk's natural defences.
+A molecule resulting from a subsequent chain of reactions, prenylthiol, is very similar chemically and in odor to the musk-borne mercaptans that are a skunk's natural defences.
 It has also been identified as the primary odorant in cannabis that contributes to its skunk-like aroma.

 In some cases, such as Miller High Life, a hops extract that does not have isohumulones is used to bitter the beer so it cannot be "lightstruck".
 A dark brown glass bottle gives some protection to the beer, but green and clear glass bottles offer virtually no protection at all.

 There are also other solutions available to prevent beer bottled in clear and green glass from becoming skunked or light-struck, such as taller walls on 6-pack carriers, which is common with craft beers and highlighted in Samuel Adams marketing.